awishto-write/GCISL/README.md

 2. **Task Management**:
   - **Create Tasks**: Admins can create new tasks that are visible to all volunteers.
 Each task includes details such as title, description, due date, and status.
-  - **Edit Tasks**: Admins can edit existing tasks to update information or change status (e.g., to mark them as in progress or completed).
+  - **Edit Tasks**: Admins can edit existing tasks to update information or change status (e.g., to mark them as in progress, to redo or completed).
   - **Assign Tasks**: Admins can assign tasks directly to volunteers, ensuring clear distribution of responsibilities.
+  - **Filter Tasks**: Admins can filter the tasks by status (all, none, in progress, to redo, completed).

+3. **Log Management**:
+  - **Create Log**: The system automatically create logs when an admin create a task, when the volunteer changes the status of a task to "completed" and when a task get deleted
+  - **Delete Log**: Admins can delete a log by clicking on a row.
+  - **Filter Log**: Admins can flter a log by due date (upcoming, overdue, no due date, all).

+4. **View all the volunteetrs and their emails**

 ### Volunteer View